CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 > **Note:** A card may not be revealed in the second case above if it: returns the company to its site of origin, taps the site or a character in the company, forces the company to do nothing during the site phase, or potentially removes a character or ally from the company (outside of combat or forcing a corruption check).

 {: .note }
 > **Example:** After visiting Gondmaeglom, Wendy’s company moves to The Lonely Mountain.
 During her movement/hazard phase, Nick places a card on-guard.
-The card is _Awaken Denizens_, but since it is face downWendy does not know that.
+The card is _Awaken Denizens_, but since it is face down Wendy does not know that.
 This card doubles the number of strikes for an automatic-attack at a Ruins & Lairs site.
 >
 > During her site phase, Wendy states that her company will face The Lonely Mountain’s automatic-attack (a Dragon, 1 strike with a prowess of 14).
 Nick reveals his on-guard card and the automatic-attack becomes 2 strikes with a prowess of 14 each.
 Wendy’s company must face this attack.
 >